jfarmer/project-js-evaluate-rpn/README.md

 ```

 The order of operations is a solution to a problem we created ourselves by adopting infix notation.

-## [Optional] Design Exercise: Notation

-The three notations introduced here — prefix, infix, and postfix — are all *designed*.
-There's no universal answer to which one is best.
-Indeed, asking "Which notation is best?" probably makes as much sense as asking "Which notation is the happiest?" or "Which notation is the most flavorful?"

-That doesn't mean [it's all just, like, your opinion, man][youtube-opinion-man].
-Each notation interacts differently with the wider environment.
-How those interactions play out and how that informs our design choices *is* something we can study.

-If we do a good job, we're likely to come to new insights around things like:

-- How notational systems interact with the media in which the notation is used
-- How the tools we use to express ourselves select for or against various notational systems
-- ...and more!

-See [DESIGN.md](DESIGN.md) if you're interested in exploring this.

 [wiki-tokenization]: https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization
 [wiki-parsing]: https://en.wikipedia.org/wiki/Parsing